Crypt212/obsidian-vault/MindMap/Software Engineering/Languages/Serialization Format/JSON.md

   - Object (which holds more keys).
   - Array.
 - Key-value pairs are comma-separated, no comma after last pair.
-- JSON data must start w
+- JSON data is an object holding pair.